Warsaw, Poland

 What is a typical expat home or apartment like in Warsaw?

 "Expat homes and apartments in Warsaw are typically modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 Expat homes and apartments often come with modern appliances, such as dishwashers and washing machines, as well as air conditioning and heating.
-Many of the apartments also have balconies or terraces, providing a great place to relax and enjoy the views of the city," remarked one expat living in Warsaw, Poland.
+Many of the apartments also have balconies or terraces, providing a great place to relax and enjoy the views of the city," explained one expat living in Warsaw, Poland.

 What is the average cost of housing in Warsaw?